archernar/cuu/README.md

 policyuserchangepassword-add         -a         Add arn:aws:iam::aws:policy/IAMUserChangePassword to user policyuserchangepassword-remove      -a         Remove arn:aws:iam::aws:policy/IAMUserChangePassword from user

+Group Commands
+groupadduser                         -a -t      Add user/userlist to group groupcreate                          -a -t      Create group in profile groupdelete                          -a -u -t   Delete group from profile by group name groupremoveallusers                  -a         Remove all groups atttach to user groupremoveuser                      -a         Remove user from group by group name

 VPC Commands
 vpccreate                            -a -r      Create a Two Subnet VPC vpcdelete                            -a -r -t   Delete VPC